 The Packet Capture (PCAP) function enables you to capture a snapshot of all live IP network traffic on either one, or both, of the media interfaces.
-You can control the PCAP function either locally from the unit's interface, or remotely, using VNC.
-The PCAP data is saved to a USB memory stick and can be transferred remotely, by browser, for offline analysis using third-party network analysis tools to investigate any issues.
+You can control the PCAP function either locally from the unit's interface, or remotely, using either noVNC or a suitable VNC client viewer, for details, see "Using Virtual Network Computing (VNC)" on page 3-29.

+The PCAP data is saved to a FAT32 or exFAT formatted USB memory stick and can be transferred remotely, by browser, for offline analysis using third-party network analysis tools to investigate any issues.